Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Insert the microSD card into the motherboard then turn on the printer.

-- Installation only takes a few seconds, to verify that the firmware has been successfully installed, the file on the microSD card must have been renamed to `ROBIN_NANO35.BIN.CUR` and the version on the `System Loads` tile must have been changed.
+- Installation only takes a few seconds, to verify that the firmware has been successfully installed, the file on the microSD card must have been renamed to `ROBIN_NANO35.BIN.CUR`.

 Note: Access to the microSD port of the motherboard being impossible as it is, because of the pneufit just in front, I modeled a new support available in `STL Files` section.